Quarry Gardens Alert Level Guidelines

 “To inspire our community with a landscape of beauty and life”

-Book a one hour guided tour of the Gardens in our electric
+Book your one hour guided tour of the Gardens in our electric

 Golf Cart.
-Up to 5 guests for a 1hour tour of the gardens.
+We can take up to 5 guests for a 1 hour tour of the gardens.

-Visitors less able to manage the paths can now enjoy a tour of the entire Gardens, in comfort and with a guide.
+Perfect for visitors less able to manage the paths.
+Enjoy a tour of the entire Gardens, in comfort and with a guide taking you through the interesting history of the site.

 Email firstname.lastname@example.org to book your tour.

-(Please book at least 24 hours before the tour so we can book your driver)
+(Please book at least 48 hours before the tour so we can arrange your driver)

 "Te Wai U O Te Atakura -